Nippani

-Nippani (ನಿಪ್ಪಾಣಿ) is the third largest city, taluka in the Belagavi district in the state of Karnataka, India.
-It is an important agricultural and commercial trade and education centre in the district.
-Nippani and its surrounding villages are known for growing high-quality tobacco, which is rolled into beedis.
+Nippani is the third largest city and a taluk in Belgaum District in the Indian state of Karnataka.
+It is an agricultural and commercial trade center.
+Nippani and its surrounding villages are known for growing high-quality tobacco that is rolled into beedis.

-The City Municipal Council of Nippani was constituted in 1987.
-The Nippani Taluk was constituted in March 2018.
+The City Municipal Council was constituted in 1987, and the taluk in 2018.

 Geography and climate

-Since Nippani is close to the branches of the western ghats, it enjoys a good rainy season.
+Because Nippani is close to the Western Ghats, it enjoys a good rainy season.
 Temperature ranges from 16 to 40 C. Nippani is at its coldest in winter (November through February).
-It is located 77 km from Belagavi and 39 km from Kolhapur.
+It is located 77 km (47.85 mi) from Belagavi and 39 km (24.23 mi) from Kolhapur.